uci-iasl/website/README.md

 If you have [Hugo][hugo] installed, you can preview the pages you are editing in browser.
-For that, you can periodically run
+For that, you can run

-    $ hugo

-in the command line from the root directory of the repository for the your changes to be reflected in the built website, which you can view by opening the `public/index.html` file in browser.

-Alternatively, you can run the command

     $ hugo server

-once (also from the root directory), and keep the page `http://localhost:1313/` page open in browser.
+in the command line from the root directory of the repository, and keep the page `http://localhost:1313/` page open in browser.
-In that case, whenever any of the files is changed, the website is automatically rebuilt and updated in that browser window.
+Whenever any of the files is changed, the website is automatically rebuilt and updated in that browser window.

 To make the automatically generated bibliographies work, install the Python `pybtex` package: